Building sustainable value chains

 Arvind Narula stresses the point that Urmatt Group’s policy on integration and value addition also permits it to afford higher prices to farmers; thus, the growth of his business can shape how the industry can improve its business model going forward.

-Fund manager for Triodos Sustainable Trade Fund, Michael van den Berg, has seen the dedication to going beyond expectations and leveraging the experience and reliability of the farmers in order to scale the business: “The platform the Urmatt Group has created and refined over decades makes it a unique grouping that is able to grow easily both horizontally and vertically.”
+Fund manager for Hivos-Triodos Fund, Karel Nierop, has seen the dedication to going beyond expectations and leveraging the experience and reliability of the farmers in order to scale the business: “The platform the Urmatt Group has created and refined over decades makes it a unique grouping that is able to grow easily both horizontally and vertically.”

 Trade finance from Hivos-Triodos Fund enables Urmatt Group to increase its organic rice activities in Northern Thailand and expand its product line while paying farmers a fair and immediate wage upon delivery.
 Another loan is used to expand Urmatt's processing capacity.

-“The loan from Triodos Sustainable Trade Fund has permitted us to grow our production and to include more families.
+“The loans from Hivos-Triodos Fund have permitted us to grow our production and to include more families.
 The horizontal growth that we’ve experienced is possible because of the financial support and guidance we receive.
 I look forward to extending our journey together and shaping the organic movement and improving more lives as a result,” says Arvind Narula.